 Stuart Little (1999)

-Michael J. Fox provided the voice of an impressively animated CGI mouse invited into the house and lives of a well-to-do New York family (Geena Davis, Hugh Laurie, Jonathan Lipnicki), which turns out to be a challenging transition for all, especially with the Littles’ mischievous cat, Snowbell (Nathan Lane) stirring the pot.
+Michael J. Fox provided the voice of an impressively animated CGI mouse invited into the lives of a well-to-do New York family (Geena Davis, Hugh Laurie, Jonathan Lipnicki), which turns out to be a challenging transition for all, especially with the Littles’ mischievous cat, Snowbell (Nathan Lane), stirring the pot.
 Based on the even stranger and darker 1945 novel by E.B.
 White and written for screen in part by M. Night Shyamalan, Stuart Little is a family movie that makes you proud of your family, no matter how you define yours.

 Spy Kids (2001)